EvolEcolGroup/pastclim/README.md

 ------------------------------------------------------------------------

-## When something does not work
+## Getting help

+There are two places to get help with `pastclim`:

+1) If you are unsure how to do something, go to [StackOverflow](https://stackoverflow.com/) and, after checking that a similar question has not been asked yet, tag your question with `terra` and `r` (there is no `pastclim` tag yet, as there aren't enough questions), and make sure `pastclim` is in the title.
+This will ensure that the developers see your question and can help you.
+If you have not received an answer after a couple of days, feel free to drop us an email in case we missed your post.

-If something does not work, check the [issues on GitHub](https://github.com/EvolEcolGroup/pastclim/issues) to see whether the problem has already been reported.
-If not, feel free to create an new issue.
-Please make sure you have updated to the latest version of `pastclim` on CRAN, as well as updating all other packages on your system, and provide [a reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.
+2) If you think you have found a bug, or have a feature request, please open an issue on our [GitHub repository]((https://github.com/EvolEcolGroup/pastclim/issues).
+Before doing so, please make sure that you have installed the latest **development** version of `pastclim` (as the bug might have already been fixed), as well as updating all other packages on your system.
+If the problem persists, and there is no issue already opened that deals with your bug, file a new issue **providing** a [reproducible example](https://reprex.tidyverse.org/) for the developers to investigate the problem.
+A small **reproducible example** is crucial in allowing us to understand the problem and fix it, so please do your best to come up with the shortest btg of code needed to show the bug.